Things to do in Gdansk in the Main and Old Town

 Each year for one Saturday the entrance to many of Gdansk’s museums is free or costs only 1 PLN.
 I don’t recommend going to popular museums, as the time you spend in a queue is not worth the saving.
 You’ll queue for a couple of hours, and then see nothing because of the crowd inside.
 But there are some less popular museums with almost no waiting time, so I advise to choose those.
 This also an opportunity to see the places that are usually closed to the public – for example Water Smith in Gdansk Oliwa.

 Top things to do in Gdansk – going to beaches in Gdansk

 The list can’t miss beautiful, sandy Gdansk beaches.
-All the beaches are free to enter, so you just need to choose to which one you want to go on a sunny day.
+All the beaches are free to enter, so you just need to choose which one you want to go to on a sunny day.
 The closest to the city centre is Stogi Beach, with its unofficial nudist part at the eastern end.
 Other popular beaches are in Jelitkowo and Brzezno.